madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 ## Build Secrets

-Why would there be build secrets when build arguments and environment variable already exist?
+Why would there be build secrets when build arguments and environment variables already exist?

-Well, they are for storing sensitive information like Password or API Key.
-By using build secrets, the sensitive information would not be exposed.
+Well, they are for storing sensitive information like passwords or API keys.
+By using build secrets, the sensitive information will not be exposed.

-Let's take an example of passing API key when building frontend app in javascript
+Let's take an example of passing an API key when building a frontend app in JavaScript:

 ```Dockerfile
 ARG SECRET_API_KEY